taoteh1221/Open_Crypto_Tracker/README.txt

 Adding / editing / deleting assets and markets in the portfolio assets:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+IMPORTANT NOTE: IN THE UPCOMING v5 RELEASE (DUE OUT IN 2021 OR 2022), DOING THIS WON'T BE NECESSARY.
+YOU WILL BE ABLE TO DO IT IN THE "Admin Config" INTERFACE MUCH EASIER.

 Below is an example for editing your assets / markets into the portfolio assets in the file config.php (located in the primary directory of this app).
 It's very quick / easy to do (after you get the hang of it, lol).
 Also see the text file /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt, for a pre-configured set of default settings and example assets / markets.
 Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairing without the "T" in the symbol name).